 The IRRA provides that the resolution of insurers will be funded through financial contributions by other insurers.
 This is an ex post arrangement, meaning that - unlike under the BRRD/SRM framework- it does not entail the establishment of a fund.
-Another difference compared to banks is that the IRRA expressly states that the contributions may not be used to recapitalise or absorb the losses of insurers under resolution.
-The main purpose of the fund is to compensate creditors based on the "no creditor worse off" principle.
-All Netherlands-based insurers and all branches in the Netherlands of insurers established in a non-EEA country (other than Solvency II Basic insurers) will have to contribute to the fund.
 DNB will set the amount of their contributions.